komal2203/FinGeniusAI/README.md

 ## 🚀 Features

-- **User Authentication**
+- **User Authentication (Clerk)**
-  Secure sign-up and sign-in with protected routes.
+  Secure sign-up and sign-in with protected routes, powered by [Clerk](https://clerk.com/) for seamless and secure user management.
+- **Security & Bot Protection (Arcjet)**
+  Advanced security and bot protection for your app, leveraging [Arcjet](https://arcjet.com/) to keep your data and users safe.
+- **Background Jobs & Workflows (Inngest)**
+  Reliable background jobs, event-driven workflows, and async processing using [Inngest](https://www.inngest.com/) for scalable automation and integrations.
 - **Dashboard Overview**
   Visual summary of accounts, budgets, income, and expenses.
 - **Account Management**